SNOW WHITES

 Dom stands for "home" and "house" in Russian.

 This topic has always been sensitive in my family.
 My great-grandfather’s home was destroyed twice during dekulakization — the Soviet campaign of political repression.
-My family was forced to move twice: the first time when I was three, after the 1998 Russian financial crisis, and the second time in 2019, right before the pandemic.
-I moved myself in March 2022.
+After I was born, my mom and I were forced to move twice, in 2000 and 2019, for safety reasons.
+I left my country in 2022 after Russia invaded Ukraine and have not returned since.

 The aim of Dom is not to compare the stories, but to delve into the definition of home and its multiple layers and find answers to the questions that have remained central within me since my childhood — and now, have become even more crucial.